elliptic-shiho/ctf-writeups/content/ctf/2019/Google CTF/cr279-reality/README.md

 0 & 0 & 0 & 0 & 0 & 1 & -Kf(x\_1) & -Kf(x\_2) & -Kf(x\_3)\cr
 \end{pmatrix}
 $$
+where $K\in\mathbb{Z}$ is some large constant (for weight to right 3 elements).

 In this lattice, $(A, B, C, D, E, 1, 0, 0, 0) = (A, B, C, D, E, 1)\mathcal{M}$ is a vector of $\boldsymbol{M}$.
 Actually, A vector on $\boldsymbol{M}$ which is last three elements zero, it can transform to first one. so we called those vectors are "solution vector".

 If $K$ is sufficiently large, norm of a solution vector is smaller than other non-solution vector's norm. therefore we can get it by solving approximate SVP using LLL!
 (Indeed, we convert the given shares to Rational number and did LLL over the Rational Field)

-However, The problem has used Real number.
+However, The challenge has used Real number.
 So we can't get strict solution vector since computational precision problem... umm...

 [solve.sage](./solve.sage)